MicrosoftDocs/learn/learn-pr/wwl-sci/manage-user-authentication/includes/5-exercise-configure-deploy-self-service-password-reset.md

 Now that the SSPR configuration is complete, register a mobile phone number for the user you created.

 1. Open a different browser or open an InPrivate or Incognito browser session and then browse to [https://aka.ms/ssprsetup](https://aka.ms/ssprsetup).
-This is to ensure you will be prompted for user authentication.
+This is to ensure you'll be prompted for user authentication.
 2. Sign in as **julieta@*organization-domain-name*.onmicrosoft.com** with the password that you noted earlier.
 Replace the organization-domain-name with your domain name.
 3. When prompted to update your password, enter a new password of your choice.
 Be sure to record the new password.
 4. In the **More information required** dialog box, select **Next**.